mnelson13/sequelizedPizza/README.md

 ### Instructions/Features:
 * Pizza Time is a resturant app that lets users add the names of pizzas they would like to eat.
-* Users can then "Devour" the pizzas with the click of a button
+* Users can then enter their name and "Devour" the pizzas with the click of a button
-* All pizzas added are stored in a database
+* All pizzas and usernames added are stored in a database

 ### Languages/Technologies Used:
 * HTML, CSS, Materialize, JavaScript, jQuery, Node.js, Express.js, MySQL, Handlebars, Sequelize